ermadmi78/kobby/README.md

 [Apache License Version 2.0](https://github.com/ermadmi78/kobby/blob/main/LICENSE)

+# Documentation

+Documentation see in the project [Wiki](https://github.com/ermadmi78/kobby/wiki) (is in progress now).

 ## Define your GraphQL schema

 Put your GraphQL schema in project resources with `graphqls` extension.
 For example, let define